rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 		If set, keeps the width of a column after an element of the column has changed (scrolling will be significantly faster).
 Defaults to "no".

+	<pathName> element configure <elem-id> \
+				-specialfont <font> ?<first> <last>?
+		Sets a second font that wil be used for any unicode point >= 256.
+Optional a range may given, in this case this font will only be used for characters inside this range (inclusive the border values).

 and new commands: